heheleo/algo25/content/Unit 4/Algorithm stuff/A(star) Search Algorithm.md

 The A* search algorithm is a [[Best-first search]] that finds the optimal path from a start node to an end node.
-It operates by choosing the next node according to some heuristic function, which is likely an approximation of the cost from that node to the end node.
+It operates by choosing the next node by choosing the node with the lowest distance from the starting node plus a heuristic function, with the heuristic function usually being an approximation of the total weight of the shortest path from this node to the end node.
+If the heuristic function is equal to zero, then it is equivalent to [[dijkstra's algorithm]].

 ## Implementation